 There’s always something to celebrate in the North Highlands!
 There are many voluntary groups and community minded businesses working super hard to make sure their town or village is a nice place to spend time as well as live and work within.
 Popular annual activities take place across the highlands, a few firm favorites in our calendar are listed in our blog posts.
 These include community galas, fireworks displays, festive fun and celebrations of local and national culture which suit all ages.
 As well as these events which are designed to bring our communities together, you’ll find an array of projects working to combat isolation, loneliness, food poverty and much more.
 We might be remote geographically but the North Highlands certainly has a big heart and takes pride in taking care of its residents.

 Our sister site, Invest Caithness will give you more details on the groups and activities in the area.
-Alternatively, you could check out the activities of Caithness Voluntary Group to see the latest in what’s going on in the third sector in the highlands.
+Alternatively, you could check out the activities of Caithness Voluntary Group and Voluntary Groups Sutherland to see the latest in what’s going on in the third sector in the highlands.